 Water should be treated with a measured dose of the appropriate chemicals and the water quality should be monitored to ensure that the chemicals are working effectively.
 Filters should be used in chemical by-pass feeders to remove particulates and keep the water clean.
 These filters should be changed on a regular basis and the filters should be carefully checked to see if contamination levels are increasing in the line.

-Since 1994, Aqua Clear has been providing customized water treatment services for Cooling Towers, Boilers, and Closed-loops.
-This is a core component of our business and our customer list includes a large number of premium hotels and manufacturers in and around San Diego, Los Angeles, Phoenix, Las Vegas, and Palm Springs.
+Since 1994, Aqua Clear has been providing customized water treatment services for Cooling Towers, Boilers, and Closed loops.
+This is a core component of our business and our customer list includes a large number of premium hotels and manufacturers in and around San Diego, Los Angeles, Phoenix, Las Vegas, Palm Springs, San Jose and Houston.

-Customers include Hotels and Casinos, Manufacturing Firms, Pharmaceutical and Biotech Companies, etc.
+Customers include Hotels and Casinos, Manufacturing Firms, Pharmaceutical and Biotech Companies, breweries, farmers and many others.